<big>Glossary of Painting Terms</big>(As of July 2003)

 Pigments combined with dyes and the addition of aluminum particles result in...

 Metallic surface effects.
-Metallized effect paints can only be applied in the...
+Metallic effect paints can only be applied in the...

-Spraying processes involve different techniques and result in varying outcomes.
+Spraying processes involve different techniques and result in varying outcomes depending on the specific method used.

-Nuances.
-The color and effect are only fully realized under a layer of clear coat.
+Subtleties.
+The color tone and effect are only achieved with a clear coat layer.

 Final appearance.

-for the repair coating), which can only be detected under various light sources.
+for touch-up painting), which can only be detected under various light sources.

 a different pigment composition in the repair paint compared to the original paint.